lyzboy/e_commerce/Design/design_docs/product_variant_overview.md

 # Product Variants Storage System: Explanation

-This document explains how the **variant storage** system works, outlining the role of each table and how they work together to represent products with various attributes (like size, color, etc.) and their specific details like price and stock.
+This document explains the updated **variant storage** system, outlining the role of each table and how they work together to represent products with various attributes (like size, color, etc.) and their specific details like price and stock.

 ## Overview of the System